Celluloid Heroes Part I: The Power of Love

 Boooooks!

 Novelizations.
-We’ve all seen them.
-We may have even read some of them.
-I myself have a bookshelf-full of them (pictured above); a combination of ones I’ve had since childhood and ones I picked up at visits to used bookstores over the last several years.
-These are part of my “comfort reads” – the books, magazines, and comics that I’ve read and re-read multiple times, whose familiarity is the entire point.
+You’ve all seen them.
+You may have even read some of them.
+I myself have a full IKEA bookcase crammed with over two hundred and fifty of them; a combination of ones I’ve owned since childhood, ones I picked up at visits to used bookstores over several years.
+These are my “comfort reads” – the books, magazines, and comics that I’ve read and re-read multiple times, whose familiarity is the entire point.
 Those stories where, unlike the current global crisis, we know how it all ends.
 That’s what a Novelization is; a story you likely already know, told in a different way.

 More boooooks!

-Novelizations are frequently rudimentary in prose; “workmanlike” is the best descriptor, as though there’s something wrong with that.
-Frankly, I’ll take “workmanlike” over “MFA trying to impress me with their three-page treatise on the texture of a raindrop” any day.
-They’re serviceable; the perfect beach or pool-side reading.
-The types of books you can read with one eye while keeping the other on your child, to ensure they don’t drown or get munched by a roving Great White Shark.
+Novelizations are frequently rudimentary in prose; “workman like” is the best descriptor, as though there’s something wrong with that.
+Frankly, I’ll take “workman like” over “MFA trying to impress me with their three-page treatise on the texture of a raindrop” any day.
+They’re serviceable; the types of books you can read at the pool with one eye while keeping the other on your child, to ensure they don’t drown or get munched by a roving Great White.

 Novel, not Novelization (though the prose is about the same)